corda/corda-docs-portal/content/en/release-notes/_index.md

 ## Apache Log4j announcement

+### Update December 20 2021

+Investigations are in progress following the release of Log4j 2.17.0.
+As Corda’s explicit disabling of Java serialisation is an effective countermeasure against the vulnerabilities, the update to Log4j 2.17.0/the latest version will be available in xxx.

+CENM 1.5.3, CENM 1.3.4, CENM management console (Gateway Plugin), and Business Network Manager tool 1.1.1 updates have been released.
+Please check the [patch release timetable](#corda-and-cenm-patch-release-timetable-for-apache-log4j-issue) for the updated schedule of outstanding patches.

+All fixes move dependencies to Log4j 2.16.0.

 ### Update December 17 2021

 All planned Corda OS and Corda Enterprise updates have been released.
 CENM 1.2.5 has been released.
-Please check the [patch release timetable](#corda-and-cenm-patch-release-timetable-for-apache-log4j-issue) for updated schedule of outstanding patches.
+Please check the [patch release timetable](#corda-and-cenm-patch-release-timetable-for-apache-log4j-issue) for the updated schedule of outstanding patches.
 Some CENM patches have been pushed back from Dec 17 to Dec 20.

-All fixes move dependencies to latest secure patch of Apache Log4j - 2.16.0.
+All fixes move dependencies to the latest secure patch of Apache Log4j - 2.16.0.

 ### Update December 16 2021